 While it may seem at first to be an unlikely pairing, more and more people are opting to give it try in their quest for mind and body enrichment.
 If the current trajectory continues, SUP yoga may very well be on the way to becoming a mainstream practice.

 Whether you have already tried either paddle boarding or yoga or are completely new to both, our paddle board yoga guide has got you covered.
 It will get you up to speed with all you need to know about this awesomely rewarding activity.
-If you’re new to paddle boarding, our beginners guide should get you up to speed.
-Or if you’re thinking about getting your first inflatable, our iSUP guide has your covered.
+If you’re new to the sport, our beginners guide to paddle boarding should get you up to speed.
+Or if you’re thinking about getting your first inflatable, our iSUP beginners guide has your covered.

 Paddle board yoga is so much more than the sum of its parts, but we can get a good first understanding of it if we look quickly at the two activities that have merged to produce the new activity.

-Paddle boarding can be done while sitting, kneeling, lying or standing on a paddle board and using your arms or a paddle to move through the water.
+Stand Up Paddle boarding (SUP) can be done while sitting, kneeling, lying or standing on a paddle board, and using your arms or a paddle to move through the water.
 Yoga, on the other hand, is a set of poses and stretches combined with controlled breathing which are aimed towards having beneficial spiritual, physical and mental effects.

 Paddle board yoga, therefore, is what you get when you sit, kneel, stand or lie on a floating paddle board to perform yoga routines.

 So, what do you really end up with when you combine the two?
 An amazing boost in the benefits of both – that’s what!
 As the board floats and bobs gently up and down, your muscles have to work harder to help you achieve and maintain each pose.

 Quite often, the terms “paddle boarding” and “stand up paddle boarding (SUP)” are used interchangeably, referring in particular to standing on a board similar, but bigger than, a regular surfboard.